 After mentioning this in some online fora, I found some folks were misquoting me, as if I’d said this has been my experience with recording at 192 kHz.
 As I stated above, I’ve found too many devices that sound worse at this rate than they do at the easier, lower rates.
 To be clear, the output that I haven’t been able to tell from the input has so far occurred only with the ULN-8, when it is used at 192 kHz.
 Interestingly, one of my favorite audio engineers, Keith Johnson, has also used the word “threshold” to describe his experience with well done 4x sample rates.
 This doesn’t surprise me because I think anyone who has made recordings over the years would be enamored of a device that for the first time, provides a truly uncolored version of the signal they feed it.
 (Needless to say, when I see “white papers” on the Internet by folks claiming that 4x rates are either unnecessary or downright inferior to lower rates, I can only conclude that at best, they have not heard 4x rates done correctly.
 Now that I have a recording device that at long last gives me audio truth like I’ve never heard it before, I read these papers as if the author is trying to convince me there are no colors in a rainbow.)

 For those interested in such things, the equipment list for the project with Markus Schwartz & Lakou Brooklyn:

 Mic cables: Nordost Valkyrja

-Interface: Metric Halo ULN-8 (serving as microphone preamps and A-D converters)
+Interface: Metric Halo ULN-8 (serving as microphone preamps and analog-to-digital converters)

 Laptop: Apple PowerBook